nexageapps/AI/README.md

 ## Sponsor

-This project is proudly sponsored by **[NexAge Apps](https://nexageapps.com)** - Supporting open-source education and innovation in AI.
+This project is proudly sponsored by **[nexageapps](https://nexageapps.com)** - Supporting open-source education and innovation in AI.

 NexAge Apps is committed to advancing technology education and making quality learning resources accessible to students worldwide.